ChristofSchwarz/qs_ext_reloadreplace/README.md

 Simple extension, that
  * allows a developer to refresh an already published app with a new design from a copy of this app (standard process)
  * allows to reload the app without going through script editor (using QRS API - also works when app is already published)
+ * (new Feb 2021) allows to export the app, and at the same time choose which sheets should be exported and with/without data

 <a href="https://www.youtube.com/watch?v=aodSwcmGC_k"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b8/YouTube_Logo_2017.svg/200px-YouTube_Logo_2017.svg.png" width="100"/> &nbsp;Explanation see my video</a>